connor122721/nf-eqtls/README.md

   - `king.nf`: Module for running kinship analyses.
   - `SNP_PCA.nf`: Module for performing SNP PCA and outlier detection.
   - `reformat_eqtl.nf`: Module for reformatting PC covariates and VCF for cis-eQTL pipeline.
+  - `coloc.nf`: Module for running coloc analyses on general GWAS summary statistics.
 - `scripts/`: Directory containing auxiliary scripts used in the pipeline.
   - `collapse_annotations.py`: Collects the longest ORF for each gene transcript.
-  - `reformat_TSS_gtf.py`: Reformats the GTF to accound for transcription start sites.
+  - `reformat_TSS_gtf.py`: Reformats the GTF to account for transcription start sites.
   - `medratio_norm_pca.py`: Script for RNA median ratio normalization and PCA.
   - `tmm_norm_pca_sex.py`: Script for RNA TMM normalization, PCA, and sex assessment.
   - `plot_king.R`: Plots kinship results and outputs related individuals.
   - `vcf2gds.R`: Formats the VCF into a genomic data structure (GDS).
   - `topchef_dna_pca.R`: Makes the SNP PCA and outputs corresponding genetic ancestry PCs.
   - `reformat_eqtl.R`: Reformats the covariates and phenotype files for TensorQTL.
+  - `prep_GWAS_eQTL_for_coloc.R`: Prepares GWAS summary data for coloc analysis.
+  - `run_cisNominaleQTL_coloc.R`: Runs coloc analysis.
+  - `analysis_coloc.R`: Analyzes coloc results and plot.

 ## Configuration
-The pipeline can be configured using a `nextflow.config` file.
+The pipeline can be configured using the ```nextflow.config``` file.
 You can specify any parameters such as input files, output directories, and resource requirements like memory and CPUs.

 ## Contributing
 Contributions are welcome!
-I am still learning NextFlow and would love to learn more.
+I am still learning *NextFlow* and would love to learn more.
 Please open an issue or submit a pull request on GitHub.

 ## License
 This project is licensed under the MIT License.

+## Citation
+TBD!